EstebanSP23/ecommerce-retention-analytics/README.md

 - Understanding customer lifetime value (descriptive)
 - Performing cohort analysis to measure monthly retention

-The goal is to build a **production-style analytics system**, not just a dashboard.
+The objective is to build a **production-style analytics system**, not just a dashboard.

+---

 ## 2. Architecture Overview